The RequirementsTo be a strong fit for the Human Resources Business Partner opportunity, you will have:

 We are a company with a long history of success, yet we are not content to rest on our laurels.
 In fact, we are committed to continuous improvement and ongoing innovation within the HR function.
 We are small enough that your successes will be noticed, appreciated and rewarded, and you'll enjoy a collaborative environment in which you can learn and continue to develop your skills.

-Growth = opportunity, and while you could be happy and successful in this high impact role for years to come, once you prove yourself here, you could pursue additional opportunities within Henry.
+With our strong growth, you can experience almost unlimited opportunity.
+While you could be happy and successful in this high impact role for years to come, once you prove yourself here, you could pursue additional opportunities within Henry.

 Growing Industry Leader

 Henry is an industry leader in multiple markets, holding a #1 or #2 position in many of the markets we serve.
 Our innovative, industry-leading products improve the livability and sustainability of all types of buildings, from the tallest commercial skyscrapers to residential homes all across the United States and Canada.
 Our track record of sustained success results from delivering innovative and high-performing products and solutions to our customers.
 Henry competes with some of the biggest building product companies in the world.